Is It Fair to Deny Variable Pay to an Employee Who Left Before Payout Month?

 KK!HR

-The stand that an employee serving notice period is not on the rolls is patently wrong and grossly unjust.
-The employee is on the rolls of the company till he is relieved, and that would extend to the midnight of that day.
-The rules and regulations of the company would apply to the employee until he is finally relieved from service.
+The stance that an employee serving a notice period is not on the rolls is patently wrong and grossly unjust.
+The employee remains on the company's rolls until they are officially relieved, which extends to midnight of that day.
+The company's rules and regulations apply to the employee until they are finally relieved from service.

-As far as the organization is concerned, the revised VDA applies from July 1, and the old VDA ceases to apply on 30th June.
-There cannot be a selective extension of benefits to those continuing in the organization and deny it to the employees on notice period.
+As far as the organization is concerned, the revised VDA applies from July 1, and the old VDA ceases to apply on June 30.
+There cannot be a selective extension of benefits to those continuing in the organization while denying them to employees on notice period.
 This is discriminatory and patently illegal.

-I know that there is a widespread practice of denying many due benefits to resigned employees, but it is incorrect and illegal.
+I am aware of the widespread practice of denying many due benefits to resigned employees, but it is incorrect and illegal.

 ommygautam